-The timer feature on monday.com allows an individual to track exactly how much time they spend on an assigned task.
-As a manager, you can review the times saved on these clocks to assess whether the allocation of time by each team member to their work is efficient.
+Time Tracker Column allows an individual to track precisely how much time they spend on an assigned task.
+As a manager, it’s easy to review the times saved on these clocks to assess whether the allocation of time by each team member to their work is efficient.

-monday.com lets you easily integrate all of your tools in one centralized location.
-Avoid working on excess tabs or wasting time waiting for applications to load by streamlining your team’s work onto one platform.
+monday.com makes it simple to integrate your favorite tools in one centralized location.
+Avoid working on excess tabs or wasting time waiting for applications to load by streamlining the team’s work onto one platform.

 Templates for time management

-Templates from monday.com help you monitor your team’s activities durations and inform your management strategies to maximize productivity.
+monday.com templates help monitor the team’s activity durations and inform your management strategies to maximize productivity.
 Some options to consider include:

-- Time log template: Our free time log template is ideal for breaking down how everyone on your project team is spending their working hours.
+- Time log template: Our Free Time Log Template is ideal for breaking down how every project team member spends their working hours.
 It can also be used for tracking overtime or preparing invoices.

-- Team task management template: Our team task management template provides a succinct overview of what tasks your team needs to complete in a week, month, or quarter.
-Eliminate the inconvenience of email threads and excessive meetings by starting each week strong with a clean layout for your task list.
-Assign individuals to specific tasks, update their status, and indicate the priority level of various tasks.
+- Team task management template: Our team task management template provides a concise overview of what tasks the team needs to complete in a week, month, or quarter.
+Eliminate the inconvenience of email threads and excessive meetings by starting each week strong with a clean layout of the task list.

 What are the 7 processes of project management?

 The PRINCE2 methodology defines seven processes for project management.
 PRINCE2 stands for Projects IN Controlled Environments and stresses the division of projects into more manageable stages:

 - Directing a project